 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 Luke 1:8

 Have you ever thought about why the angels appeared to shepherds?
 I mean, why shepherds?
 There must be a reason.
+(This is how my mind works.)

 Imagine those shepherds.
 Such a dirty job.
 Lonely.
 Nothing glorious about prodding a flock of stubborn, helpless animals around day after day, protecting them from harm, guiding them.